 Least privilege tool scopes for agent systems

-Section titled “Quick answer”Least privilege for agents means the system should get only the smallest tool scope needed to complete the workflow it is responsible for.
+Section titled “What matters first”Least privilege for agents means the system should get only the smallest tool scope needed to complete the workflow it is responsible for.

 That usually means: